National Academy of Arts of Ukraine: 1925–1996 | Forging a national academy

-Members

-The academy unites members (academicians), correspondent-members, honored and foreign members in the field of Fine Art and decorative art, architecture, design, music, theatre, cinema, choreography, art criticism, museum etc. Members and correspondent members of The Ukrainian Academy of Arts are elected at department assemblies and general assemblies.
+Membership

-Many members of the Ukrainian Academy of Arts have been honored by state awards.
-There are seven Heroes of Ukraine, thirty-three laureates of the T. Shevchenko National Award and four laureates of The State Scientific-Technical Award of Ukraine in the staff of the academy.
-Twenty five members have a degree of Doctor and sixty three have the title of Professor.
-Among foreign members (academicians) of Ukrainian Academy of Arts are cinema director Jerzy Hoffman (Poland), art critic V. D. Revutskyy (Canada) and painter-photographer A. P. Solomoukha (France).
+Many of NAA's academy members have been honored by state awards.
+There are seven Heroes of Ukraine, thirty-three laureates of the Shevchenko National Prize and four laureates of the State Prize of Ukraine in Science and Technology among the academy's staff.
+Twenty-five members also have a doctoral degree and sixty-three are professors.

+There are three other categories of member: correspondent members, honorary members, and foreign members all of whom, like academy members, have worked with distinction in fine and decorative art, architecture, design, music, theatre, cinema, choreography, art criticism, museum studies, and more.

+Foreign members include: cinema director Jerzy Hoffman (Poland), art critic Valeriian Revutskyy (Canada), and painter-photographer Anton Solomoukha (France).

-Honored members include, art critic, pedagogue L. P. Zapasko, architect A. H. Ihnaschenko, composers A. S. Karamanov, L. Kolodub choirmaster P. I. M Muravskyy, builder and social worker O. O. Omelchenko, scientist V. P. Semynozhenko, researcher and pedagogue I. M. Sedak (Ukraine), film producer A. L. Zharovskyy, (Germany), sculptor Frank Meisler (Israel) and others.
+Honorary members include: art critic and pedagogue L. P. Zapasko, architect A. H. Ihnaschenko, composers Alemdar Karamanov and Lev Kolodub, choirmaster Pavlo Muravskyy, builder and social worker O. O. Omelchenko, scientist Volodymyr Semynozhenko, researcher and pedagogue I. M. Sedak (Ukraine), film producer A. L. Zharovskyy, (Germany), sculptor Frank Meisler (Israel), and others.